 Mohonk Preserve Membership Levels and Rates Update

 Mohonk Preserve thrives because of the people who care about it.
-As a member and visitor supported nonprofit, we rely on this community to help us protect the northern Shawangunk Ridge and to keep its trails, carriage roads and climbing areas open for everyone to enjoy.
+As a member and visitor supported nonprofit, we rely on this community to protect the northern Shawangunk Ridge and keep its trails, carriage roads, and climbing areas open for everyone.
 Your annual membership makes it possible for us to balance recreational access with our commitment to ecological stewardship.
-We’re deeply grateful for your support, which truly keeps this place thriving.
+We’re deeply grateful for your support.

-Over time, our membership options have expanded into more than twenty different choices, far more than most people ever need.
-As part of our strategic plan, we’re taking this opportunity to simplify and streamline the structure so it’s easier to understand, easier to use and more sustainable for the long term.
+Over time, our membership options have grown to more than twenty different choices, creating unnecessary complexity for members and staff alike.
+As part of our strategic plan, we’re simplifying the structure to make it easier to understand, easier to use, and more sustainable long term.

-- Membership levels are being refreshed to offer clearer, easier‑to‑understand options.
+- Membership levels are being refreshed and renamed for clarity.

-- Households with multiple members will still have flexible membership options.
+- Households with multiple members will still have flexible options and reduced cost per member.

-- Children 15 and younger will remain free with an adult member or day pass holder.
+- Children 15 and younger remain free with an adult member or day pass holder.

-- We will continue to offer two access levels, reflecting the additional management, infrastructure, and stewardship required for certain activities.
+- We will continue to offer two access levels, reflecting the additional management, infrastructure, and stewardship that certain activities require.

 -